TLS certificates and trust model

 Deephaven machine identity

-Every Deephaven machine has a machine identity: the fully qualified domain name other Deephaven services use when they connect to that machine.
+Every Deephaven machine has a machine identity: the fully qualified domain name (FQDN) that other parties use to reach that Deephaven endpoint.

-All machines in a cluster should resolve a Deephaven machine name the same way.
-If different machines resolve the same name to different addresses, service-to-service TLS and token validation can fail.
+All machines in a cluster must resolve Deephaven machine names consistently.
+If different machines resolve the same DNS hostname to different IP addresses, service-to-service TLS and authentication token validation will fail.

 SAN and hostname verification